Learn Python with Talk Python's 270 hours of courses

 40:21 Sure.
 Ok, Flask moment?

 40:24 Oh, Flask moment.
-Flask moment allows you to use moment Js on the client, for example you can do these very cool 3 seconds ago, 3 minutes ago, time stamps that are very friendly with this extension, you can implement those in Ginger templates, so the template generates the Javascript code that then runs on the client to use moment Js.
+Flask moment allows you to use moment Js on the client, for example you can do these very cool 3 seconds ago, 3 minutes ago, time stamps that are very friendly with this extension, you can implement those in Jinja templates, so the template generates the Javascript code that then runs on the client to use moment Js.

 40:49 Yeah, that's really nice, and moment Js is live, right, so like if it said 5 seconds ago, then let's say six, seven, and so on, is that right?